GSA/digitalgov.gov/content/events/2018/04/2018-04-27-us-web-design-system-monthly-call.md

 ---

-This month, the U.S. Web Design System team will talk with a team from the [U.S. Digital Service](https://www.usds.gov/) about a library of forms that they've been creating while working for the Veterans Affairs.
+Join us on Friday, April 27 at 10am PT / 1pm ET for our monthly conversation with fellow designers and developers across the government.
+This month, the U.S. Web Design System team will talk with a team from the [U.S. Digital Service](https://www.usds.gov/) about a library of forms that they've been creating as part of their work with the Veterans Affairs.

-Join us on Friday, April 27 at 10am PT / 1pm ET.
 This event will be held over Zoom.

 #### Related
 - View the U.S. Web Design System at [https://designsystem.digital.gov/](https://designsystem.digital.gov/)